“It Happened Here: Why National Conflicts Have Centered on the Great Plains”

 In presenting this year’s Governor’s Lecture, Stiles used the opportunity of Nebraska’s 150th anniversary of statehood to address the state’s centrality to American history.
-He drew from his work on Custer and other historical figures to explore geographical and other factors that made Nebraska a battleground in a series of conflicts that shaped national – and continental – history.
+He will draw from his work on Custer and other historical figures to explore geographical and other factors that made Nebraska a battleground in a series of conflicts that shaped national – and continental – history.

 The 2017 Sower Award in the Humanities was also presented at this event to Omaha native and humanities benefactor Todd Simon.